Steamboat Springs middle school Spanish teacher Marin Shanahan

 “I just have an amazing family,” Shanahan said.
 “And this little guy, I want to model to him what a healthy, active lifestyle looks like.”

-Shanahan, 38, has won her age division at the Steamboat Triathlon at Lake Catamount the last two years.
+Shanahan, 38, has won her age division at the Steamboat Triathlon at Lake Catamount the past two years.
 At Steamboat Lake, she took fifth among females 35 to 39, clocking in at one hour, 33 minutes and 39 seconds.

 As a fairly-seasoned triathlete, Shanahan has the transition process down to an artform.

 “You already have all your stuff set up in the order you want to do it,” she said.
 “You immediately take off your wetsuit; I put on baby oil, so it comes off quickly because it’s pretty rubbery.
-Then I put my shoes on and my helmet on.
-You cannot go without your helmet, then walk your bike out of transition and go.
+Then I put my shoes on and my helmet on — you cannot go without your — then walk your bike out of transition and go.
 It’s pretty much the same when you come in.
 You just switch shoes and that’s it.”

 For 39-year-old Melissa Stockwell and 16-year-old Jack O’Neil, the transition process has an additional step, as both are missing their left leg.